Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 const [state, dispatch] = useReducer(reducer, initialState);
 ```
   - **reducer**: A function that takes the current state and an action as arguments.
 It defines how state should change based on different action types and returns the new state.
-    - just like in redux, we can pass multiple aruguments to action.
+    - just like in redux, An action is an object used to describe what to do and to pass data necessary for state updates.
 Standard format is
       - type: A constant to identify which logic to run
       - payload: optional arguments used for state updation logic.
 Obj & primitive Eg: {name: ,age:} / 5
         ```js